326th Air Division

-The 326th Air Division (326th AD) is an inactive United States Air Force organization.
+The 326th Air Division is an inactive United States Air Force organization.
 It was assigned to Pacific Air Forces at Wheeler Air Force Base, Hawaii, from 1957 until 1989.
 It was responsible for the air defense of Hawaii for the entire period.
 In the 1970s the division added a tactical air control mission, and in the 1980s was responsible for air defense of the Mariana Islands as well.